BluBloos/Space-Evaders/readme.md

 Step 1:

 Go into JIRA, click on the issue, scroll down, hit "Create branch".
 Give the branch a short name and remember that name.
-Let's call it "branch-name"
+Let's call it "branch_name"

 On your computer run
 ```bash